heppilko/ParticlePhysics-simulation-and-analysis/README.md

-# FCC simulation and analysis
+# Particle physics simulation and analysis

 This repository was written as a starting point for MPhys students at Manchester that are working on simulation + data analysis projects with the Manchester Particle Physics group.